Skip to Main Content

 Budgeting

 According to the Research Council of Finland, the costs of making peer-reviewed articles openly accessible are included in the overhead costs of the host institutions.
-However, at the University of Turku, it is advisable to account for publication costs in the self-financing portion or otherwise within the department's budget, as the university does not have a centralized fund for publication fees.
+However, at the University of Turku, it is advisable to account for publication costs in the the department's budget etc, as the university does not have a centralized fund for publication fees.
 Justified layout and editing costs arising from publication activities can be included in the research project’s expenses.

 The basic costs of storing and opening research data are covered by the host organization’s overhead costs.
 Exceptionally and for justified reasons, data opening costs can be included in the research expenses, such as when handling large datasets.
 Consider what resources are needed to open and preserve data according to the FAIR principles: take into account factors like working hours, equipment, the need for additional IT solutions, and any associated extra costs.
 Detail the data management costs in the budget according to the funder's requirements.